-Loan-to-value Ratio or LTV is a ratio of the loan amount you can obtain given the market value of your property.
-Generally, the LTV for a Loan against Property ranges between 40% and 75% of your property’s appraised value.
-LTV for a Loan against Property tells you the maximum amount of financing you can get based on the property you are pledging.
+Loan-to-value ratio or LTV is a ratio of the loan amount you can obtain given the market value of your property.
+Generally, the LTV for a loan against property ranges between 60%* and 75%* of your property’s appraised value.
+LTV for a loan against property tells you the maximum amount of financing you can get based on the property you are pledging.
 Here, the property is appraised on factors such as its type: commercial or residential, and occupancy.

 The formula that a loan to value ratio calculator uses to compute your loan’s LTV ratio is:

-Enter the principal amount and property value into the fields and click on ‘calculate’ in a LTV calculator.
-For instance, if the loan amount is Rs.1 crore and the property value is worth Rs.
+Enter the principal amount, the property value and the mortgage loan interest rate into the fields, and click on ‘calculate’ in the LTV calculator.
+For instance, if the loan amount is Rs.
+1 crore and the property value is worth Rs.
 2.5 crore, then enter these figures into the appropriate fields.
 Click on ‘Calculate’ to know the maximum LTV ratio of the loan, which in this case comes to 40%.

 The loan to value ratio is generally higher for a residential property than it is for a commercial property.
 On average, can expect the LTV ratio to be around 10% higher for residential spaces.
 However, certain industrial properties can also fetch a high LTV.
 Moreover, the LTV ratio depends on occupancy status as well.
 Occupied premises tend to yield higher loan amounts than rented or vacant ones, irrespective of whether it’s a residential or commercial property.